rentheroot/Census2Ged/README.md

 2 TYPE new tag name
 ```
 ## Handling of Dates, Years, and Ages

+### English Censuses
 Approximate birth dates are calculated using the year of the census - age of the person at the time if the birth date is not explicitly specified.
 If the age of a person is a fraction it is changed to 0.
 Year of the census is attached to all of the applicable facts.

+### Swedish Household Examinations
+Assumes a date structure of
+'''
+day/month year
+'''

+for instance:
+'''
+31/12 1867
+'''
+Would be a valid date.
 ## Supported Relationship Types
 Census2Ged currently supports the following relationship types:
 - Head